Sylsee/ft_transcendence/README.md

 Final project of the 42 cursus.

 Ft_transcendence is a website where you can play online pong and chat with other users.
-The site also lets you add users as friends, and activate double authentication.
+The site also lets you add users as friends, and enable/disable 2fa.

 ## Stack